Team-Hamsterdam/hamster-wealth-backend/README.md

 # Hamster Wealth Backend
 ## About
-- This React app is hosted on Netlify
 - Hamster Wealth was built for the [Chronicle 2021 hackathon](http://chronicle2021.com/) hosted by the Google Developers Student Club @ University of Melbourne
 - We were finalists ranked within the top 5 teams for the hackathon!